Terrier-Tech/clypboard-wiki/Scripting:-Ruby-Quick-Reference.md

 # ['billy', 44, 'billy@example.com']
 ```

-Dictionaries also have an `.each` method which iterates over it's values, except that the block will also accept the key as the first argument:
+Hashes also have an `.each` method which iterates over it's values, except that the block will also accept the key as the first argument:

 ```ruby
 person.each do |key, value|